 Dr. Mayim Bialik

 Sometimes, life imitates art and sometimes it’s the other way around.
-Mayim Bialik plays the nerdy neuroscientist Amy Fowler on the sitcom the Big Bang Theory.
-Hey, she actually is a neuroscientist.
-She got a PhD from UCLA.
-Her 285-page thesis was on the hypothalamic regulation in patients with Prader-Willi syndrome, the leading cause of genetic obesity.
+Mayim Bialik plays the nerdy neuroscientist Amy Farrah Fowler on the sitcom The Big Bang Theory.
+And hey, she actually is a neuroscientist — she received her PhD from UCLA.
+Her 285-page thesis was on the hypothalamic regulation in patients suffering from the Prader-Willi syndrome, the leading cause of genetic obesity.

 So here’s proof, science is cool!